kstatelibraries/status.its.lib.k-state.edu/content/default/issues/2025-01-13-room-signs.md

 ## Enter below issue description and subsequent updates if any
 ---
+12:38PM The issue has been idenfitied, and we are working to resolve the issue.

 The room reservation signs are currently offline while we work to resolve an authentication error.